- What causes BPH?

 Despite its prevalence, many cases of an enlarged prostate are left undiagnosed.

-If left untreated, an enlarged prostate may lead to the following problems:
+If left untreated, an enlarged prostate may lead to problems.

-- Acute Urine Retention– Urinary retention is a condition where a person is unable to urinate.
+Acute urinary retention is a condition where a person is unable to urinate.
 It needs urgent treatment, as the bladder can possibly tear if it stretches beyond its capacity.

 The increased pressure in the bladder can also prevent urine from passing through the lower urinary tract.
 Thus, urine gets back up into the bladder and kidneys, causing tissue damage and kidney failure.

-- Bladder Stones– Bladder stones, like UTIs, can occur if you are unable to empty your bladder.
-Bladder stones are crystallized minerals in the bladder that form when urine becomes very concentrated.
+Bladder stones, like UTIs, can occur if you are unable to empty your bladder.
+They are crystallized minerals in the bladder that form when urine becomes concentrated.

 These stones can cause bladder irritation, blood in the urine, severe infections, and blockage of urine flow.